Why is it important

 Governance Structure

-The administration of power plants for maximum efficiency and customer relationship management falls under the responsibility of the Powerplant Manager, who directly reports to the Managing Director of the power plant group and operates under the supervision of the Executive Vice President – Head of Industrial Customer Relations and Operation Management.
-Critical issues are reviewed and decided by the Management Committee.
+The administration of power plants for maximum operational efficiency and customer relationship management is under the supervision of the Powerplant Manager, who reports directly to the Managing Director of the power plant group, and operates under the supervision of the Executive Vice President – Industrial Customer Relations and Operation Management.
+Critical issues are deliberated and decided by the Management Committee.

 Operational excellence

-Besides administering efficiency for each power plant under the power plant manager, we have an Operation Technical Service Department, which is responsible for monitoring, analysing, and assessing all power plant’s performance results and cooperating with each power plant, thus leading to continuous overall efficiency improvement.
+Beyond administering efficiency management for each power plant under the power plant manager, we have an Operation Technical Service Department, which is responsible for monitoring, analysing, and assessing all power plant’s performance results and cooperating with each power plant, thus leading to continuous overall efficiency improvement.

 Customer Relationship Management